dcunited001/dcunited001.github.io/_posts/2016-09-25-hello-watson-might-you-spare-a-moment-to-hear-the-good-news.md

 ### [One Byte, Two Bytes, Free Bytes ...
 Blahhh Hah Hahhh](#one-byte-two-bytes)

-Some communist country, such as North Korea, would have to act very soon to impose worldwide censorship by seizing the communication infrastructure.
+Some communist countries, such as North Korea, would have to act very soon to impose worldwide censorship by seizing the communication infrastructure.
 Otherwise, decentralized networking technologies deny their opportunity to do so.
 However, If *Comrade Cookie Monster* goes